 - Use mild, fragrance-free soaps and detergent for laundry.
 Also, rinse your bras and other underwear well to wash off any residual irritant soap or detergents.

-- Use properly-fitting bras that are made of soft fabrics that allow your skin to breathe e.g. cotton.
-When at home, stay without bra as long as possible.
-And of course don’t ever sleep with your bra.
+- Use properly-fitting bras.
+These should be made of soft fabrics that allow your skin to breathe e.g. cotton.
+When at home, stay without a bra as long as possible.
+And of course, don’t ever sleep with your bra.

-- Moisturize your nipples and areolas with extra virgin, cold-pressed coconut oil or a good lotion such as Eucerin.
+- Moisturize your nipples and areolas.
+Extra virgin, cold-pressed coconut oil or a good lotion such as Eucerin is recommended.
 Some people will also swear to the effectiveness of pure lanolin for itchy areola relief.

 - Apply white vinegar.
 White vinegar is another great home remedy for itchy areola.
 Simply pour a tablespoon of white vinegar into a cup of cool water, then apply it gently on your areola and nipples with a clean cotton ball.